v2-mini/v2-mini-robot/README.md

 [ros-inst]:http://wiki.ros.org/indigo/Installation/Ubuntu

-### Setting up the Environment

-The steps in this section should be completed once for new machines.

-#### Install udev Rules

-The udev rules are only required for V2Mini's PC, or any PC that aims to directly connect to external hardware such as arduinos or dynamixels.
-In addition, due to the similarity of devices, rules use the `serial` attribute and are therefore hardware specific (ie. the rules need to be adjusted for each new device).

-asdfasdf ----------->  ----< TODO >-----

-#### Install Apt Packages

-realsense camera drivers, sdl2, ? ----< TODO >-----

 ### Creating a Workspace

 A catkin workspace is required to build and run v2mini's packages.
 This section describes how to setup the workspace for V2Mini or a dev machine.